LorenzNacilla/Advent-of-SQL/README.md

 # Advent of SQL

-Solutions for Advent of SQL - Done on DB Fiddle PostgreSQL v17
+Solutions for Advent of SQL - PostgreSQL v17